A guide to saving money on your health insurance cover

 It’s not just ambulance fees you have to keep in mind.
 While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission, that’s when the costs (and waiting times) can quickly add up.

 On the majority of our hospital covers, nib offers extra protection against the unexpected with the Accidental Injury Benefit.

-If you’re an nib member on an eligible hospital cover and you seek treatment within 24 hours of an accident at a hospital emergency department, you’ll receive benefits in-line with our top hospital cover for the following 90 days.4
+If you’re an nib member on an eligible hospital cover and you seek treatment within 72 hours of an accident at a hospital emergency department or with your GP, you’ll receive benefits in-line with our top hospital cover for the following 90 days.4

 If you're earning over $90,000 as a single or over $180,000 as a couple, family or single-parent family, you could be affected by the Medicare Levy Surcharge if you don't hold private hospital cover for the full financial year.
 If this sounds like you, you could be up for $900 or more in extra tax if you don’t have the right level of Hospital cover.